thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ### Alternative solutions

-1. Use a proxy to enforce and identify tenants in queries.
+#### Use a proxy to enforce and identify tenants in queries.

 While this could work for some of the features, like exporting per-tenant metrics, it would have to be inserted in front of many different components.
 Meanwhile, it doesn't solve the requirement for per-tenant configuration.

-2. Use a separate query path for each tenant.
+### Use a separate query path for each tenant.

 This incurs in a lot of wasted resources and demands manual work, unless a central tenant configuration is used and a controller is built around it to automatically manage the query paths.

 ## Action Plan

 1. Query Frontend
-   1. Implement the `--query-frontend.tenant-header="THANOS-TENANT"` flag.
-Forward the tenant identification from the incoming request to all the configured downstream query endpoints, when it is present.
-The header used in these "internal" outgoing requests will be hardcoded (not configurable by operators of Thanos).
-The suggested name for this internal header is `Thanos-Tenant`.
+   1. Add `--query-frontend.tenant-header="THANOS-TENANT"` flag to forward the tenant ID from incoming requests to downstream query endpoints.
+   2. Use `Thanos-Tenant` (hardcoded) as the internal header name for these downstream requests.
-   2. **In the UI**, add a textbox where one can type a tenant name.
-If the textbox has any content, that will be sent using in the configured tenant header name.
+   3. In the Query Frontend UI, add a textbox for entering tenant names to be sent with the configured tenant header name.
-   3. Update the metrics exported by the Query Frontend to include a tenant label with the tenant indicated by the header.
+   4. Update Query Frontend metrics to include a tenant label based on the header.
 2. Querier
-   1. Implement the `--querier.tenant-header="THANOS-TENANT"`, `--querier.default-tenant="default-tenant"`, `--querier.tenant-label="tenant-id"` flags.
-Identify the tenant in the configured tenant header and forward it in all internal communications using the same hardcoded header as mentioned in the Query Frontend section, point 1.2.
-In the gRPC calls use the metadata feature.
+   1. Add flags `--querier.tenant-header="THANOS-TENANT"`, `--querier.default-tenant="default-tenant"` to identify and forward tenant ID in internal communications.
-   2. Implement the `--querier.tenant-label-name` and `--querier.tenancy="false"` flags.
-When the tenancy is enabled, identify the tenant, verify and enforce the tenant label in the query before it is handed to the query engine.
-As previously mentioned by the proposal, use prom-label-proxy's [Enforce.EnforceMatchers](https://github.com/prometheus-community/prom-label-proxy/blob/main/injectproxy/enforce.go#L141).
+   2. Add flags `--querier.tenant-label="tenant-id"` and `--querier.tenancy="false"` to enable tenancy, identify the tenant, verify and enforce the tenant label in queries using [prom-label-proxy's Enforce.EnforceMatchers](https://github.com/prometheus-community/prom-label-proxy/blob/main/injectproxy/enforce.go#L141).
-   3. Update the metrics exported by the Querier to include a tenant label with the tenant indicated by the header.
+   3. Update Querier metrics to include a tenant label based on the header.
 3. Store Gateway
-   1. Use the internal, hardcoded tenant header to identify the tenant of a given request and use it in the metrics exported by the Store Gateway.
+   1. Use the internal tenant header to identify tenant in requests and include it in Store Gateway metrics.